anonaddy/addy.io/source/faq.md

 ## Is there an Android app? {#is-there-an-android-app}

-Yes, there is an excellent [open-source](https://gitlab.com/Stjin/anonaddy-android) Android app created by [Stjin](https://twitter.com/Stjinchan) that is available to download from the [Play Store](https://play.google.com/store/apps/details?id=host.stjin.anonaddy) (paid) and [F-Droid](https://f-droid.org/packages/host.stjin.anonaddy) (free).
-The developer of this app has put in a lot of time and effort so if you would like to support him please purchase the Play Store version.
+Yes, there's the official [open-source](https://gitlab.com/Stjin/anonaddy-android) Android app created by [Stjin](https://x.com/Stjinchan) that is available to download from the [Play Store](https://play.google.com/store/apps/details?id=host.stjin.anonaddy) and [F-Droid](https://f-droid.org/packages/host.stjin.anonaddy).

-There is also another [open-source](https://github.com/KhalidWar/anonaddy) Android app created by [KhalidWar](https://github.com/KhalidWar) available on the [Play Store](https://play.google.com/store/apps/details?id=com.khalidwar.anonaddy).

 ## Is there an iOS app? {#is-there-an-ios-app}

-Yes, [KhalidWar's](https://github.com/KhalidWar) [open-source](https://github.com/KhalidWar/anonaddy) app from above is also available on the [App Store](https://apps.apple.com/us/app/addymanager/id1547461270).
+Yes, there's the official [open-source](https://gitlab.com/Stjin/anonaddy-android) iOS app created by [Stjin](https://x.com/Stjinchan) that is available to download from the [App Store](https://apps.apple.com/app/addy-io/id6563138633).

 ## Is there a Raycast extension? {#is-there-a-raycast-extension}